-Programs in communication graphics prepare students for direct employ ment in the field.
-Their training may include basic drawing, color rendering and advanced figure drawing, graphic design, desktop publishing and comuter graphics with Macintosh computers and current software, production echniques, and portfolio development.
+Programs in communication graphics prepare students for direct employment in the field.
+Their training may include basic drawing, color rendering and advanced figure drawing, graphic design, desktop publishing and computer graphics with Macintosh computers and current software, production techniques, and portfolio development.
 Specialized training is also offered in cartooning, television commercial design, airbrush techniques, and package design.
-Two credentials are offered: an advanced certificate and an ssociate of applied science degree.
-The advanced certificate course work atisfies core and some general education course work for the associate of pplied science degree.
+Two credentials are offered: an advanced certificate and an Associate of Applied Science degree.
+The advanced certificate course work satisfies core and some general education course work for the associate of applied science degree.

-The following basic courses are entry requirements into the advanced certificate or associate of applied science degree:
+The following basic courses are entry requirements into the advanced certificate or Associate of Applied Science degree:

-CGR 001 Basic Drawing CGR 010 Visual Communication CGR 020 Basic Macintosh for Computer Graphics rogram courses and advising are offered on the Downtown Campus.
+CGR 100 Basic Drawing

+CGR 110 Visual Communication

+CGR 020 or CGR 120 Basic Macintosh for Computer Graphics Applied Computer Graphics